"Want to go for a ride? We haven't talked in awhile..."

 Destination: the Cheetah club.

 Mike dutifully dropped them off, wishing them a good night.

-Moments later, 2 men emerged from the club with hookers
+Moments later, 2 men emerged from the club with hookers on their arms.

 They drunkenly waved Michael down and squeezed in.

 The cab suddenly reeked of alcohol, cigar smoke and cheap perfume.